FalkorDB/docs/datatypes.md

 ### Integers

-All RedisGraph integers are treated as 64-bit signed integers.
+All FalkorDB integers are treated as 64-bit signed integers.

 ### Floating-point values

-All RedisGraph floating-point values are treated as 64-bit signed doubles.
+All FalkorDB floating-point values are treated as 64-bit signed doubles.

 ### Geospatial Points

-The Point data type is a set of latitude/longitude coordinates, stored within RedisGraph as a pair of 32-bit floats.
+The Point data type is a set of latitude/longitude coordinates, stored within FalkorDB as a pair of 32-bit floats.
 It is instantiated using the [point() function call](/commands/graph.query/#point-functions).

 ### Nulls

-In RedisGraph, `null` is used to stand in for an unknown or missing value.
+In FalkorDB, `null` is used to stand in for an unknown or missing value.

-Since we cannot reason broadly about unknown values, `null` is an important part of RedisGraph's 3-valued truth table.
+Since we cannot reason broadly about unknown values, `null` is an important part of FalkorDB's 3-valued truth table.
 For example, the comparison `null = null` will evaluate to `null`, as we lack adequate information about the compared values.
 Similarly, `null in [1,2,3]` evaluates to `null`, since the value we're looking up is unknown.

 Unlike all other scalars, `null` cannot be stored as a property value.